 From Rice Lake Road, turn left at the Island Lake Inn.
 There are three places to park.
 The first one, the East lot, is closest to the scenic and easy Lonesome Grouse and Nine Pine loops.

 The North lot, next to the warming house, is 2.7 miles in.
 There are also snowshoe trails amid the hillier North Loop trails.

 Superior Municipal: Just across the St. Louis River, the Superior Parks and Recreation Department maintains 26 kilometers of ski trails in Superior Municipal Forest for all levels, groomed for skating and striding; the 10-kilometer Yellow Loop, for advanced skiers, is on the Dwight's Point peninsula and is very scenic.

 There’s a warming shelter at the trailhead, where the $5 daily trail pass is sold.
 To get there, head south on Tower Avenue/Wisconsin 35 to 28th Street and drive west to Wyoming Avenue.

 The snow conditions hot line is 715-395-7299.
 For more, see Duluth's twin in Wisconsin.

 Buying a pass: A Great Minnesota Ski Pass, which costs $6 daily, $20 yearly or $55 for three years, is required for skiers 16 and older who use Duluth's city trails.

-It can be purchased by mail, on-line or at at sports shops or where hunting and fishing licenses are sold.
+It can be purchased by mail, on-line or at sports shops or gas stations where hunting and fishing licenses are sold.